satyapraneet63/obsidian/6 - Main Notes/How do you think this course will help your academic plans and-or career ambition? Not more than 1200 characters..md

 ---
 ### V 3
 I see the M.Des from NID as the foundation for transitioning from a process-driven, iterative workflow to a complete design paradigm.
 I have the ambition of working with Additive Manufacturing in the future.
 I want to combine my training and experience as an engineer with good design sensibilities.
 I want marry material science, advanced manufacturing techniques, design and ergonomics into a complete package.
 The discipline of product design appeals to me personally.
 I would like to work on finding solutions to the problems in the world around us through the lens of  design.
 I am enamoured by the potential of Additive Manufacturing to radically transform the ways we look at "products" around us.
-It can make us question the relationship we form with the objects around us from buyer/owner to creator/editor.
-I am also interested to pursue any ways we can improve the current experience of using 3D printers through both engineering and design.
+It can make us redefine the relationship we form with the objects around us from buyer/owner to creator/editor.
+I am also interested to pursue any ways we can improve the current experience of using 3D printers through both material science, motion systems  and design.
-This vision of mine can be realised through training from NID, one of the best institutions in our country.
+Being one of the best institutions in the country, NID can offer vast human and material resources to help me realise my vision.

 ---
 ###### References